Year 12 Applied Computing: Data Analytics Units 3 and 4

 A computer device with Windows 10 or macOS 10.14 or greater is required.
 A user account with administrator privileges is needed to install software.
 Note: iOS, Android, and Chromebook devices are not suitable for the variety of applications employed in this course.

-Please note that this is a new course for 2020 and previous texts may not cover the new course.
+Please note that this is a new course in 2020 and previous texts may not cover the new course

 Things to think about